-The YMCA of Greater Nashua transitioned to the New YMCA Swim Lesson Program, a competency-based swim stages progression.
+The YMCA of Greater Nashua Swim Lesson Program is a competency-based swim stages progression.

-The YMCA of Greater Nashua updated its lessons to increase the accessibility and enjoyment of swimming to all ages and skill levels.
-The latest evolution of Y Swim Lessons accommodates varying abilities to help foster a sense of achievement as swimmers’ progress between levels.
+The YMCA of Greater Nashua swim lesson program increases the accessibility and enjoyment of swimming to all ages and skill levels.
+Y Swim Lessons accommodate varying abilities to help foster a sense of achievement as swimmers’ progress between levels.
 Through this approach, advanced swimmers flow more easily to higher levels while swimmers who need more instruction can learn at their own pace.
 This results in more confident swimmers who stick with lessons and develop a love for swimming that can last a lifetime.

 There are three general categories of Y Swim Lessons.
-The categories and different stages are explained below or you may download the Swim Lesson Selector Sheet for full descriptions and a helpful guide in beginning to determine where your child may start their swim lesson achievement.
+The categories and different stages are explained below or you may download the Swim Lesson Selector Sheet, a helpful guide, with full descriptions, to begin to determine where your swimmer may start their swim lesson achievement.

 SWIM STARTERS AQUATIC PROGRAM

 Accompanied by an adult, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence building experiences, while parents learn about water safety, drowning prevention, and the importance of supervision.

 Stage A – Water Discovery: Parents accompany children in stage A, which introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about the water.

 Stage B – Water Exploration: In stage B, parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.

 SWIM BASICS FOR PRESCHOOL, SCHOOL AGE, TEEN AND ADULT